Skip to content

 UART stands for Universal asynchronous receiver transmitter.
 Used for serial communications over a computer or peripheral device serial port.

-With access to the UART, a user can see bootloader and operating-system logs.
+With access to the UART, a user can see the bootloader and operating system logs.

 Generally, the line is held high (at a logical 1 value) while UART is in idle state.